WICG/navigation-api/README.md

 If a `precommitHandler` passed to `intercept()` rejects, then the navigation will be treated as canceled (both `committed` and `finished` promises will reject, and no URL update will occur).

 Because precommit handlers can be used to cancel the navigation before the URL updates, they are only available when `e.cancelable` is true.
-See [above](#restrictions-on-firing-canceling-and-responding) for details on when `e.cancelable` is set to false, and thus precommit handlers are not available. calling `intercept()` with a `precommitHandler` on a non-cancelable event would throw a `SecurityError`.
+See [above](#restrictions-on-firing-canceling-and-responding) for details on when `e.cancelable` is set to false, and thus precommit handlers are not available.
+Calling `intercept()` with a `precommitHandler` on a non-cancelable event would throw a `"SecurityError"` `DOMException`.

 #### Redirects during deferred commit